MartinArmstrongAU/CP3407_Group_Project/README.md

 # CP3407 - Project - Team Misfortune

-This is a project assignment template for CP3407.
-The following is the list of items, which are required to be completed.

 ## How to edit this [You may delete this before submitting]

 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.